-Yesterday evening I was at the hospital with someone waiting CT scan results when I heard a man suddenly yell at the top of his lungs, “Why did you tell me that?!”
+Yesterday evening I was at a hospital waiting for some CT scan results.
+Suddenly, I heard a man suddenly yell at the top of his lungs, “Why did you tell me that?!”
 Then he just started screaming and screaming and crying hysterically.
 I peered out into the hall and saw several nurses and police officers running in and out of his room.
 The screaming continued for about 15-20 minutes, and I couldn’t understand what he was saying most of the time.
-At one point as loud as he could he kept screaming over and over, “It hurts!
+At one point, as loud as he could, he kept screaming over and over, “It hurts!
 It hurts!”

 I saw older men standing with the Dallas police officers around his room in slacks and jackets who looked like detectives.
 My imagination went wild.
-Did he shoot someone?
-Did he get shot?
+Did he shoot someone or did he get shot?
 Did he have an accident while doing something illegal and someone died as a result?
 His loud voice and apparent anger penetrated deep into my thoughts.
 There was something so sad and tragic about it, the pain.
 Then suddenly he went silent; they had sedated him.

-When we arrived home I remember unlocking the dead bolt in our condo door still hearing his screams in my head.
-I felt so drained and sad; I felt as if the life had been sucked right out of me.
+When I arrived home I remember unlocking the deadbolt in my condo door while his screams echoed in my ears.
+I felt so drained and sad; I felt as if life had been sucked right out of me.
 Hospitals are hard places to hang out at, and I try avoiding them as often as possible.
 It is in those deafening moments that I am reminded once again how fragile life is; how it can be here one moment, and in the next moment gone.

-I love photographing life for that very reason; It’s so vast but yet so fragile.
+I love photographing life for that very reason.
+It’s vast but yet fragile.